 All samples sent to CDL may be used by us, by UW researchers and by qualified researchers at other institutions who are studying the same disease.
 Examples of such research include compilation of clinical data, study of cells to understand disease mechanism, publication of mutations in a medical journal and use of stored samples for new test development.
 When cells are shared or data is published, the individual subject will not be identifiable.

 Other research by the CDL researchers will require written consent from the subject including studies to identify a new gene by exome sequencing in large family, request for additional medical records and reports (beyond that submitted with the test sample) and treatment trials.

-Patients who would prefer that their leftover sample be destroyed and genetic data not shared or published may choose to opt out.
+Patients who would prefer that their leftover sample not ever be used, and genetic data not shared or published, may choose to opt out.
 It will not influence testing of the sample received.
-The patient or appropriate adult may opt out by signature on the Test Requisition Form or by contacting one of the lab’s genetic counselors (206-543-5464) (firstname.lastname@example.org, email@example.com, firstname.lastname@example.org) to arrange this.
+The patient or appropriate adult may opt out by signature on the Test Requisition Form or by contacting the laboratory genetic counselor (206-543-5464) (firstname.lastname@example.org) to arrange this.